ballerina-platform/ballerina-lang/stdlib/grpc/src/main/ballerina/src/grpc/Module.md

 // Server listener configuration. listener grpc:Listener ep = new(9090);

 // Set the ‘clientStreaming’ and ‘serverStreaming’ to true.
-It specifies that the service supports bidirectional streaming.
+It specifies that the service
+// supports bidirectional streaming.
 @grpc:ServiceConfig {
     name: "chat",
     clientStreaming: true,
     serverStreaming: true
 }
-service Chat bind ep {
+service Chat on ep {

    // This resource method is invoked when there is a connection request from a client. resource function onOpen(grpc:Caller caller) {